Tabletop RPG advice for little dragons

 Spear in DnD 5e

 Both spears and quarterstaves are simple versatile weapons that do 1d6 when used with one hand or 1d8 when used with both.
 Spears can be thrown, which might be useful in a pinch, but can leave you without your primary weapon.
-Aside from that, the only real difference is that spears do piercing damage and quarterstaves do bludgeoning, which doesn’t make a ton of difference in game, but can be important if you take either the Crusher or Piercer feats.
+Aside from that, the only real difference is that spears do piercing damage and quarterstaves do bludgeoning, which doesn’t make a ton of difference in-game but can be important if you take either the Crusher or Piercer feats.

 If you want a spear that does 1d8 damage with one hand (so you can use a shield), check out the yklwa.
-It’s often overlooked for its odd name, but it’s basically a short spear that does 1d8 damage with one hand at the expense of the versatile option and some throwing distance.
+Though often overlooked for its odd name, it’s basically a short spear that does 1d8 damage with one hand at the expense of the versatile option and some throwing distance.

 Another factor to consider is the availability of magic items.
 There are basic versions of spears (and yklwas), but there’s a far greater variety of magic staves available with a variety of effects.
 For instance, the Staff of Defense can help increase your defenses, and the Spider Staff can give you some useful utility options as well as bonus damage.
-If you want more magic spears, you might talk to your DM about reflavoring a magic sword as a spear to give you some more options.
+If you want more magic spears, you might talk to your DM about flavoring a magic sword as a spear to give you more options.

 Can I Use a Baseball Bat?